 The course has broad appeal to all IT professionals, including IT decision makers, architects, product management, and technical support staff.
 The course does not require any prior wireless knowledge, although learners must have rudimentary knowledge of IP networking.

-Day 1 – Plan a wireless network
+Day 1 – Plan and Design a Wireless Network

 - Identify the unique challenges of transmitting data over a wireless medium